-- > presenting credentials; - > stating the purpose of the visit; - > explaning employer and employee rights; and - > requesting employer and employee representatives.
+- a.
+In such cases, the opening conference shall be limited to: - presenting credentials; - > stating the purpose of the visit; - > explaining employer and employee rights; and - > requesting employer and employee representatives.

 All other elements shall be fully addressed during the closing conference(s).